Denjoy's anachronistic topological viewpoint on Aubry transition: Underlying circle map constraining the ground states

 Bangert~\cite{bangert} used Aubry-Le Daeron's fundamental lemma~\cite{aubry_ledaeron} and the ordering of the ensemble of degenerate states $\mathcal{E}$ considered above to prove that a minimal energy state $\{x_n \}$ obeys the equation

 where $F$ is a function with some important properties explained below (examples of $F$ are given in Figs.~\ref{fig1a} and \ref{fig1b}).
 This equation is central to the present discussion and important to understand physically because it constraints the minimal energy states.
-Note first that the same $F$ works for all the states in $\mathcal{E}$.
-Second, although $F$ seems to be defined only on the special points $x_n$ that belong to some state $\{ x_n\}$ in $\mathcal{E}$, it can be extended to a function from $\mathbb{R}$ to $\mathbb{R}$ possibly with some arbitrariness which does not change the properties expressed below.
+The function $F$ is first defined on the special points $x_n$ that belong to some state $\{ x_n\}$ in $\mathcal{E}$ (the same $F$ works for all the states in $\mathcal{E}$).
+It can be extended to a function from $\mathbb{R}$ to $\mathbb{R}$ possibly with some arbitrariness which does not change the properties expressed below.

 One may wonder why it is possible to define such a function $F$ which after all means to reduce an iteration equation which involves $x_{n+1}$ as a function of $x_n$ and $x_{n-1}$ [Eq.~(\ref{firstderivative})] to an iteration involving only $x_n$ [Eq.~(\ref{R})]?
 If one only looks at Eq.~(\ref{firstderivative}), it does not seem clear that if two points of an orbit were the same, say $x_n=x_p$ (modulo 1), $n \neq p$, it would give the same following point $x_{n+1}=x_{p+1}$ (the condition for $F$ to be a well-defined function).
 However, the fundamental lemma and the noncrossing of all translated and renumbered orbits implies that $x_n=x_p$, $n \neq p$ is impossible unless the orbit and its translated (or renumbered) orbit are the same, thus giving indeed the same following point $x_{n+1}=x_{p+1}$ and allowing to define a function $F$.